Thursday, October 26, 2017

-Startled awake from a fitful sleep, a groggy Helga Hammond (Angel) asks Walton (Hobbes), the family butler, if her brother, Oliver, has returned home yet.
-Seems she was waiting up for him in the study of the palatial Hammond estate but fell asleep.
-Truth told Walton appears even more worried about the tardy Oliver than his sister as the doddering old doof is having a near panic attack over the prophecy of the ancestral Hammond Curse due to a rapid change in the weather; for, as the old rhyme goes, “When stars are bright on a frosty night, beware thy bane on the rocky lane."
+Startled awake from a fitful sleep, a groggy Helga Hammond (Angel) asks Walton, the family butler, if her brother has returned home yet.
+Seems she was waiting up for Oliver Hammond in the study of the palatial Hammond estate but fell asleep.
+Truth told, Walton (Hobbes) appears even more worried about the tardy Oliver than his sister as the doddering old doof is having a near panic attack over the ancestral Hammond Curse due to a rapid change in the weather; for, as the old prophetic rhyme goes, “When stars are bright on a frosty night, beware thy bane on the rocky lane."

-And while Helga scoffs at any such notion of family curses, despite a starry night and an early frost, we’re not so sure if it's ‘the Curse’ or concern over another run-in with a certain group of poachers, with whom Oliver had already come to blows with a few nights past, that has her fretting, too.
-And so, she calls Dr. Colbert (Fletcher), with whom Oliver was visiting that evening.
-But Colbert reports Oliver just left with his nurse, Kate O’Malley, but assures the worried Helga he will reach Hammond manor safe and sound after escorting her home.
-But as soon as she hangs up, Helga and Walton hear an unearthly howl coming from the nearby moors.
+And while Helga scoffs at any such superstitions, despite a starry night and an early frost, we’re not so sure if it's "the Hammond Curse" or concern over another run-in with a certain group of poachers, with whom her brother had already come to blows with a few nights past, that has her fretting so as she calls Dr. Colbert (Fletcher), with whom Oliver was visiting that evening.
+Colbert reports Oliver just left with his nurse, Kate O’Malley, but assures the worried Helga he will undoubtedly reach Hammond manor safe and sound after escorting her home.
+But as soon as she hangs up, Helga and Walton hear an unearthly howl coming from the nearby moor.

 Crash-cut to Kate O’Malley (Traxler) running for her life as the source of that hellish howling closes in on her.
 But she’s soon out of real estate when she reaches the cliffs near Hammond Hall, but she tarries too long before trying to climb down to the shore as the mystery beast is now upon her -- and methinks her screams will do her little good.